petermlm/ProbPy/README.md

 * Implement Gibbs Sampling algorithm.
 (MCMC)

+* Make documentation for new Event class.

+* Make unit tests for new Event class.

+* Remove usage of list of tuples methodology [(var1, val1), (var2, val2), ...] and replace it with Event methodology.

 * The factorOp method in the Factor class:
  * Could be implemented using a parallel approach.
  * Shouldn't take a function as an argument.
 It should be equal everywhere instead of the last cycle, where it should implement a function for each operation.